A125141/SEC-FOLDER/README.md

 # SEC---FOLDER
 Add some privacy and security to your folders
 -------------------------------------------------------------------
-Hello, you are using the latest version of sec-folder
+Hi, you are using the latest version of sec-folder
 ------------------------------------------------------------------------------------
 With sec-folder, you can add a password for any folder. :
 ------------------------------------------------------------------------------------